abrochard/KarmaJS/README.md

 ## TODO
   * better graphics for card
-  * play multiple cards of the same value
   * 7 or under
   * 4 of a kind = burn
   * AI plays until the end